 Our trustees help to shape the future of the organisation and help govern the charity responsibility.
 Please see the biographies of each of our trustees below.
-Our trustees are also our members in the rules of the organisation.
-Contact us if you are interested in becoming a trustee.

 Emma joined The Proud Trust as a trustee in September 2016.
 She has worked as a manager within the voluntary sector and youth services since 2002; with responsibility for services that support young people across areas including: anti-trafficking, HIV, volunteering, advocacy, missing from home, LGBT youth groups, Sure Start and family support.

 Emma has been involved with work around equality and diversity within her current organisation for a number of years through membership of the regional E&D forum & regional and national LGBT staff forums, and is passionate about ensuring that organisations recognise and value diversity within their staff teams and service provision.

 Having completed the Manchester marathon and her 2nd degree kickboxing black belt, Emma is currently looking for her next sporting challenge.
 In her spare time she knits, crochets & bakes and would love to have more time to learn new skills and get more involved with craftivism.
 Emma has recently become President of the WI group which she established with friends 5 years ago.
 Working with WI members she aims to create opportunities for women to learn, try new experiences and participate in campaigning around issues relevant to women & communities.